Progress report for GS22-267

 Objective 1: Evaluate nitrogen uptake rates during and outside root flush periods in Southern Highbush Blueberry.

-We will study nitrogen uptake rates in 2 southern highbush blueberry varieties, ‘Sentinel’ and ‘Arcadia’.
-Plants (50 ‘Sentinel’ and 50 ‘Avanti’) will be grown at the UF Plant Science Research and Education Unit (lat.
+We studied nitrogen uptake rates in 2 southern highbush blueberry varieties, ‘Sentinel’ and ‘Arcadia’ grown at the UF Plant Science Research and Education Unit (lat.
 29°24′300″N, long.
 82°8′521″W) in Citra, Florida.
-Plant spacing will be 2.5 ft in row with 9.5 ft between rows (1936 plants/acre) in pine bark beds.
+Plant spacing is 2.5 ft in row with 9.5 ft between rows (1936 plants/acre) in pine bark beds.
 The soil is classified as Arrendondo sand.
-Nitrogen-free fertigation will be applied through drip tape.
-To measure nitrogen uptake efficiency, we will apply isotopic nitrogen (15N) according to the method outlined by Fang et al. (2018).
+Nitrogen-free fertigation was applied through drip tape.
+To measure nitrogen uptake efficiency, we applied isotopic nitrogen (15N) according to the method outlined by Fang et al. (2018).
 Isotopes are naturally occurring versions of an atom that can be measured separately due to their different weights.
 15N is a stable isotope that represents 0.336% of all nitrogen in the planet (Mariotti, 1983).
 Due to its safety and stability, 15N is widely used in agricultural and ecological studies.

-Treatments will consist of applying 10% 15N labeled ammonium sulfate fertilizer at three points in the season: 1) during the fall root flush, 2) outside of the root flush (in spring), 3) during winter dormancy.
-Since blueberry is grown as evergreen and deciduous crop in the southeast, we will measure both dormant and non-dormant plants during time-point 3.
-At each treatment application, 12 plants (6‘Sentinel’ and 6 ‘Avanti’) will be fertilized with 0.57 g 15N/plant, the equivalent of 125 lbs of N/A/year.
-15N ammonium sulfate fertilizer will be dissolved in water and applied manually.
-Two weeks after application, plants will be destructively harvested by removing the entire plant including roots up to 30 cm deep.
-Roots will be carefully washed to remove soil material while maintaining structure.
-Plant tissue will be separated into root and shoot, measured by weight, and oven dried to prepare for further sampling.
-Dried tissue will be ground and loaded into scintillation vials for testing at the Light Stable Isotope Mass Spectrometry Lab (University of Florida) for total 15N and N. We will calculate nutrient uptake efficiency as the ratio of recovered N divided by provided N in each sampling period.
-We will measure root abundance at each point in the season using root observation boxes and a RBG cameras, which are part of my ongoing MSc. research (Figure 1).
+Treatments consisted of applying 10% 15N labeled ammonium sulfate fertilizer at two points in the season: 1) during the fall root flush and 2) outside of the root flush (in spring).
+At each treatment application, 8 plants (4 ‘Sentinel’ and 4 ‘Avanti’) were fertilized with 0.57 g 15N/plant, the equivalent of 125 lbs of N/A/year.
+15N ammonium sulfate fertilizer was dissolved in water and applied manually.
+Two weeks after application, plants were destructively harvested by removing the entire plant including roots up to 30 cm deep.
+Roots were carefully washed to remove soil material while minimizing tissue losses.
+Plant tissues were separated into root and shoot, measured by weight, and oven dried.
+Dried tissue was ground and loaded into scintillation vials for testing at the Light Stable Isotope Mass Spectrometry Lab (University of Florida) for total 15N and N. We calculated nutrient uptake efficiency as the ratio of recovered N divided by provided N in each sampling period.
+We also measured root abundance at each point in the season using root observation boxes and a RBG cameras, which are part of Ms. Goldsby's ongoing MSc. research (Figure 1).

 Objective 2: Disseminate research results to inform growers, citizens, and young adults.